Health & Fitness Calculators

 4. Recognize that weight reduction isn’t the only aspect to consider regarding health and fitness

-There is no particular macronutrient ratio (fats, proteins, and carbs) that is optimal for health.
-But different meals have been proven to have varying effects on health, appetite, and the number of calories spent.
-Minimally processed plant and animal foods are more helpful for maintaining a healthy weight.
+While there is no single "perfect" macronutrient ratio for everyone, different types of foods have vastly different effects on your hormonal health, appetite, and the thermic effect of food (calories burned during digestion).
+Minimally processed plant and animal foods are far more effective at keeping you satiated and maintaining a healthy weight.

 Calorie Cycling in a Zigzag Pattern